turbot/steampipe-docs/docs/integrations/aws_codebuild.md

 You can find the entire buildspec file [here in our samples repository](https://github.com/turbot/steampipe-samples/blob/main/all/aws-codebuild/steampipe-cloud-buildspec.yaml).

 That's it!
-Now you can use any of Steampipe's plugins and mods as part of your CodeBuild projects, either locally of leveraging the power of Steampipe Cloud.
+Now you can use any of Steampipe's plugins and mods as part of your CodeBuild projects, either locally of leveraging the power of Turbot Pipes.